Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

 Equipped with the above definitions, we now present our main result (Theorem \ref{the:Ma-Mi} for $\PNtwo$ and $\Pitwo$), whose proof can be found in Appendix \ref{sec:E}.
-First, we introduce a set of the assumptions needed for our result.
+First, we introduce the assumptions needed for our result.

 \begin{assumption} \begin{itemize} \item [(i)] $c^{M}(\omega_{0}, \cdot, \cdot, \cdot)$ is continuously differentiable and (jointly) strictly convex for every $\omega_{0}$. \item [(ii)] $c(\omega_{0}, \cdot, \cdot, \cdot)$ and $c^{0}(\omega_{0}, \cdot, \cdot, \cdot)$ are continuous for every $\omega_{0}$. \item [(iii)] $y^{0}, y^{M}, y^{1:N}$ are independent, conditioned on $\omega_{0}$, and $y^{1:N}$ are identically distributed, conditioned on $\omega_{0}$. \item [(iv)] $\mathbb{U}^{0}$ and $\mathbb{U}^{M}$ are compact. \item [(v)] Let $\nu^{0}, \nu^{M}$ be respectively the conditional distributions of $y^{0}$ and $y^{M}$ on $\omega_{0}$.
 There exist probability measures $\tilde{\nu}^{0}\in \mathcal{P}(\mathbb{Y}^{0})$ and $\tilde{\nu}^{M}\in \mathcal{P}(\mathbb{Y}^{M})$, and measurable functions $h^{0}$ and $h^{M}$ such that for any Borel sets $A$ and $B$ on $\mathbb{Y}^{0}$ and $\mathbb{Y}^{M}$, respectively